Easy Eggplant Parmesan

-- In a medium sized sauté pan, add your vegetable oil.
-Once the oil hits 375-400 degrees, begin frying the eggplant.
+- In a medium sized sauté pan, add vegetable oil.
+Once the oil hits 375 degrees, begin frying the eggplant.

-- I only added 2-3 pieces at a time to prevent overcrowding the pan.
+- Only add 2-3 pieces at a time to prevent overcrowding the pan.
 Fry each side for 1-2 minutes, or until both sides are golden-brown.

 - Place the golden-brown eggplant on paper towel to absorb any excess oil.
 Repeat until all of the eggplant is gently fried.

 - Add two ladles of red sauce to the bottom of your baking dish.
-Line the dish with a layer of golden-brown eggplant, mozzarella cheese, and red sauce.
+Line the dish with a layer of golden-brown eggplant, mozzarella cheese, and marinara sauce.
 Repeat until the pan is full.

 - Cover with foil and bake for 25-30 minutes.
-I removed the foil and broiled mine for an extra 2-3 minutes so the cheese would get extra bubbly and brown.
+Option to remove the foil and broil for an extra 2-3 minutes so the cheese is extra bubbly and brown.

 - Serve warm and enjoy!